 Post in 2013

-MannKind Corporation is a biopharmaceutical company specializing in the development and commercialization of inhaled therapeutic products aimed at treating diabetes and pulmonary arterial hypertension.
-The company's flagship product, Afrezza, is an inhaled insulin designed to enhance glycemic control in adults with diabetes.
-Additionally, MannKind has a collaboration with United Therapeutics Corporation to develop a dry powder formulation of treprostinil for pulmonary arterial hypertension.
-Founded in 1991 and headquartered in Westlake Village, California, MannKind continues to focus on innovative solutions for patients with chronic conditions.
+MannKind Corporation is a biopharmaceutical company based in Westlake Village, California, that specializes in the development and commercialization of inhaled therapeutic products for patients with diabetes and pulmonary arterial hypertension.
+The company's flagship product, Afrezza, is an ultra-rapid-acting inhaled insulin designed to enhance glycemic control in adults with diabetes.
+This innovative product is delivered through a small, portable inhaler and provides an alternative to traditional insulin delivery methods.
+Additionally, MannKind has a collaboration agreement with United Therapeutics Corporation to develop a dry powder formulation of treprostinil for the treatment of pulmonary arterial hypertension.
+Founded in 1991, MannKind is committed to advancing inhaled therapies to improve patient outcomes in chronic diseases.

 Nektar Therapeutics